Psoriatic Arthritis (cont.)

 Systemic medications (those taken by mouth or injection)

 - Psoralens: Methoxsalen (Oxsoralen-Ultra) and trioxsalen (Trisoralen) are commonly prescribed drugs called psoralens.
 Psoralens make the skin more sensitive to light.
 These drugs have no effect unless carefully combined with ultraviolet light therapy.
-This therapy, called PUVA, uses a psoralen drug with ultraviolet A (UV-A) light therapy.
-Psoralen drugs make the skin more sensitive to light and the sun.
-Methoxsalen is a psoralen that is taken by mouth several hours before PUVA therapy or sunlight exposure.
+This therapy, called PUVA, uses a psoralen drug with ultraviolet A (UV-A) light to treat psoriasis.
+This treatment is used when psoriasis is severe or when it covers a large area of the skin.
+Psoralens are taken by mouth several hours before PUVA therapy or sunlight exposure.
 They are also available as creams, lotions, or in bath soaks.
 More than 85% of patients report relief of disease symptoms with 20-30 treatments.
-Therapy is usually given two to three times per week on an outpatient basis, with maintenance treatments every two to four weeks until remission.
+Therapy usually is given two to three times per week on an outpatient basis, with maintenance treatments every two to four weeks until remission.
 Adverse effects of PUVA therapy include nausea, itching, and burning.
-Long-term complications include increased risks of sensitivity to the sun, sunburn, skin cancer, and cataracts.
+These drugs cause sensitivity to sunlight, risk of sunburn, skin cancer, and cataracts.

 - Methotrexate (Rheumatrex): This drug is used to treat plaque psoriasis or psoriatic arthritis.
 It suppresses the immune system and slows the production of skin cells.
 Methotrexate is taken by mouth (tablet) or as an injection once per week.
 Women who are planning to become pregnant or who are pregnant should not take this drug.
 The doctor will order blood tests to check the blood cell count and kidney and liver function on a regular basis while on this medicine.